gaara4896/gaara4896.github.io/about.md

 My name is Ng Wei Shyang and I am a Homo sapiens who born and live in Selangor, Malaysia.
 People call me Tony, and you can call me Tony too.
 If anyone tell you that I am `gaara` or `gaara4896`, they confuse username with name.

 I am a programmer by profession.
-I am studying computer science in Sunway University and I am also a part of [Sunway Tech Club](https://www.facebook.com/sunwaytechclub/).
+I'm studying computer science in Sunway University and I am also a part of [Sunway Tech Club](https://www.facebook.com/sunwaytechclub/).
 My focuses are backend, Android and game development.
-Project that I am involved with can be found in [portfolio]({{ "/portfolio/" | absolute_url }}) or [Github](https://github.com/gaara4896).
+Project that I involved with can be found in [portfolio]({{ "/portfolio/" | absolute_url }}) or [Github](https://github.com/gaara4896).

 From times to times, I lead workshop that host by [Sunway Tech Club](https://www.facebook.com/sunwaytechclub/).
 Some of the workshop that I had lead before are Android Workshop and PyGame workshop.
 I am also helping out in a lot of other workshop, which include WebLaunch 2018 and Git & Github Workshop.